chiru30/Digit-Classification/README.md

 # Handwritten Digit Classification
-**a convolutional neural network for handwritten digit classification**
+**A convolutional neural network which identifies handwritten digit and classifies it to the particular digit.**

 ## OUTPUT
 <p align="left">